hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 `#!/bin/bash`

-This line is the absolute path to the Bash interpreter.
-The shebang line ensures that the bash shell interprets the script even if it is executed using a different shell.

 After the shebang line, we enter the commands we want to execute.
 First we want to move into our `raw_fastq` directory: